 • A final decision on the scheme’s structure is expected in early 2026, with any payments beginning later that year.

-• Lenders’ deadlines to issue final complaint responses have been provisionally extended to 31 July 2026.
+• Lenders’ deadlines to issue final complaint responses have been temporarily extended to 31 May 2026, in line with the FCA’s current consultation paper (CP25/27).

-• Consumers who already complained to their lender or the Financial Ombudsman Service (FOS) remain protected under the current pause — they will not lose their place in line.
+• Consumers who have already complained to their lender or the Financial Ombudsman Service (FOS) remain protected under the current pause, they will not lose their place in line.

 Under the current proposal: